kevinfengcs88/toa-gui/README.md

 - Add sound effects for turning invocations on and off
 - Add images to each invocation for easier category identification
 - Add ability to save presets
-- Show a rewards window corresponding to the rare drops that players could receive at that invocation
+- Show a rewards window corresponding to the rare drops that players could receive at that raid level
+- Prevent user from breaking invocation rules (like having two "Attempts" category invocations active at the same time)